sugaroidbot/sugaroid/README.md

 As of Sugaroid `v0.7`, it has:

-* BoolAdapter: Processes Boolean based answers
+* `BoolAdapter`: Processes Boolean based answers
-* AkinatorAdapter: Adapter which ports the wrapper of the Akinator game to Sugaroid
+* `AkinatorAdapter`: Adapter which ports the wrapper of the Akinator game to Sugaroid
-* HangmanAdapter: Plays hangman with you
+* `HangmanAdapter`: Plays hangman with you
-* OrAdapter: Selects a random operand of the provided statement
+* `OrAdapter`: Selects a random operand of the provided statement
-* OkayAdapter: Handles statements with a plain old okay
+* `OkayAdapter`: Handles statements with a plain old okay
-* ByeAdapter: Destroys Sugaroid on bye
+* `ByeAdapter`: Destroys Sugaroid on bye
-* TimeAdapter: Provides time and time related functions except time conversion
+* `TimeAdapter`: Provides time and time related functions except time conversion
-* CurrencyAdapter: Gives a random response, because Sugaroid tries not to say I don't know
+* `CurrencyAdapter`: Gives a random response, because Sugaroid tries not to say I don't know
-* LearnAdapter: a specific adapter for learning responses
+* `LearnAdapter`: a specific adapter for learning responses
-* TriviaAdapter: Plays a short game of trivia
+* `TriviaAdapter`: Plays a short game of trivia
-* WhoAdapter: Handles statements with 'who' as one of the tokens
+* `WhoAdapter`: Handles statements with 'who' as one of the tokens
-* NewsAdapter: Ports the SugaroidNews Wrapper for easier access by the SugaroidChatbot Class
+* `NewsAdapter`: Ports the `SugaroidNews` Wrapper for easier access by the `SugaroidChatbot` Class
-* JokeAdapter: Gets a random joke from the Chuck Norris Database
+* `JokeAdapter`: Gets a random joke from the Chuck Norris Database
-* PlayAdapter: [DEPRECATED] Plays a game on desktops only
+* `PlayAdapter`: `[DEPRECATED]` Plays a game on desktops only
-* CanAdapter: Processes statements which features a Modal question (can, may)
+* `CanAdapter`: Processes statements which features a Modal question (can, may)
-* BecauseAdapter: Processes statements which starts with Because or gives a reason
+* `BecauseAdapter`: Processes statements which starts with Because or gives a reason
-* ReReverseAdapter: Processes statements featuring conversational flow.
-It scans the previous statements and takes a cosine similarity of the statemnts, and TFiD Vector cross product to get the most probable answer
+* `ReReverseAdapter`: Processes statements featuring conversational flow.
+It scans the previous statements and takes a cosine similarity of the statements, and `TFiD` Vector cross product to get the most probable answer
-* ReverseAdapter: A random adapter.
+* `ReverseAdapter:` A random adapter.
 Top Secret
-* MyNameAdapter: Handles sentences featuring 'my' and 'name'
+* `MyNameAdapter`: Handles sentences featuring 'my' and 'name'
-* MeAdapter: Processes the statements showing possessive
+* `MeAdapter`: Processes the statements showing possessive
-* AboutAdapter: Defines the personality of sugaroid
+* `AboutAdapter`: Defines the personality of sugaroid
-* WikiAdapter: Handles Wikipedia based questions
+* `WikiAdapter`: Handles Wikipedia based questions
-   DoLikeAdapter: Handles likes of Sugaroid
+* `DoLikeAdapter`: Handles likes of Sugaroid
-   FeelAdapter: Handles sentences containing the word feel
+* `FeelAdapter`: Handles sentences containing the word feel
-   DoLikeAdapter: Handles likes of Sugaroid
-   DoAdapter: Processes statements beginning with 'Do' and 'know'
+* `DoAdapter`: Processes statements beginning with 'Do' and 'know'
-   EmotionAdapter: Handles positive and negative emotional statements
+* `EmotionAdapter`: Handles positive and negative emotional statements
-   DisAdapter: A complex algorithm sorting the words beginning with negative based on the probability.
-     and achieving a similar confidence ratio of the word percentage.
+* `DisAdapter`: A complex algorithm sorting the words beginning with negative based on the probability. and achieving a similar confidence ratio of the word percentage.
-     The DisAdapter keeps the confidence below 0.5 so that the BestAdapter may find some other answer similar to
+     The `DisAdapter` keeps the confidence below 0.5 so that the `BestAdapte`r may find some other answer similar to
-   TwoWordAdapter: Hanfles sentences having two wrods
+* `TwoWordAdapte`: Handles sentences having two words
-   OneWordAdapter: Logical adapter for processing data with one words
+* `OneWordAdapter`: Logical adapter for processing data with one words
-   DebugAdapter: Internal Admin feature to debug Sugaroid statements
+* `DebugAdapter`: Internal administrator feature to debug Sugaroid statements
-   WhyWhenAdapter: Processes wh-adverbs
+* `WhyWhenAdapter`: Processes `wh`-adverbs
-   ReaderAdapter: Logical adapter for processing data with one words
+* `ReaderAdapter`: Logical adapter for processing data with one words
-   ImitateAdapter: Handles statements involving imitations of some sentences
+* `ImitateAdapter`: Handles statements involving imitations of some sentences
-   FunAdapter: Gives a random response, because Sugaroid tries not to say I don't know
+* `FunAdapter`: Gives a random response, because Sugaroid tries not to say I don't know
-   UnitConversion: The UnitConversion logic adapter parse inputs to convert values
+* `UnitConversion`: The `UnitConversion` logic adapter parse inputs to convert values

+### Boolean Adapter (`sugaroid.brain.bool.BooleanAdapter`)

+The Boolean Adapter retrieves the input statement and finds for instances of Boolean answers.
+This includes words like “Yes”, “Yea”, “No”, “True” or “False”.
+The unique identification code is received from `sugaroid.SugaroidStatement.uid` and then conditionally processes the statements to do a task or direct the answer to another conversations.

+### Akinator Adapter (`sugaroid.brain.aki.AkinatorAdapter`)

+The Akinator Adapter is a wrapper class, that takes the acts like a server with [akinator.org](akinator.org), and then checks the `sugaroid.SugaroidStatement.uid` for the continuity of the question answering sequence.
+The Akinator class for the session is stored across chat checks, by the help of `sugaroid.SugaroidBot.globals`.
+The data is temporarily stored into a dictionary, so that it can be received on the next answer.

+### Hangman Adapter (`sugaroid.brain.aki.Hangman`)

+To be filled in later :rofl: